Table of Contents

 1. Lily Lake Trail: A Serene Gem in Rocky Mountain National Park

-Lily Lake Trailhead is along Highway 7 at the end of the peak to peak scenic byway.
-This is an easy flat 0.8-mile loop around the lake with very little elevation gain.
+Lily Lake Trailhead is along Highway 7 at the end of the Peak to Peak Scenic Byway.
+This is an easy, flat 0.8-mile loop around the lake with very little elevation gain.
 There is a wide path for walking on this wheelchair accessible trail.
 This is a perfect stop for older couples or families with kids.
 Great place to stretch the legs, with gorgeous views of Longs Peak.
-Look for moose, songbirds, and vivid colored wildflowers in the spring.
+Look for moose, songbirds, and vividly colored wildflowers in the spring.

 2. Discovering Natural Wonders in Rocky Mountain National Park the Wild Basin Trail